 I also encourage the recording of performances in lessons which – with the parents’ permission – I will also post to my Facebook page.
 This gives the opportunity for the students to ‘perform’ more regularly as well as the opportunity for parents to share the videos with their families and friends.

 What about Exams?

 Not all of my students take exams.
 At the time of writing, about half of my students age 5-18 are interested in taking exams.
 I am very happy to enter students for exams if they want to.
-Exams are useful as milestones to mark a student’s progress and – if they are considering music as a serious subject for study – they are essential.
+Exams are useful as milestones to mark a student’s progress and for certain students can be a great motivator.
 However, I will never insist on a student taking exams and I am not a teacher who teaches from one exam to another.
 By solely focusing on the requirements of an exam syllabus many activities can be overlooked in lessons.
 For many students exams are just not suitable and – at their worst – can put them off playing altogether.
 I believe that it is important that a student is exposed to a wide-ranging musical experience that includes playing just for fun and relaxation without always the pressure to take an exam.
 I write about this subject in more detail in this Blog, but my approach to exams can be summarised as follows:

 - First and foremost my aim in teaching is to inspire a real enjoyment of music through the development of all-round musicianship skills

 - Exams can be an excellent motivator and provide a well-recognised measure of achievement and I will always support students who want to enter exams when they are ready to do so